How probiotics support the immune system and better digestion

 Probiotics are beneficial bacteria, often part of the natural human gut microbiome, that have the power to influence our health2.
 Probiotic bacteria can be found in small amounts in fermented foods, such as yogurt, sauerkraut and kombucha.
 You can also find higher doses (typically in the billions of live cells) in supplement form.

 Research has found that certain probiotics can influence the health of the human gut and immune systems, acting much like our own resident bacteria do2,3.
-For example, Bio-K+ Probiotics have been shown to effectively fight off the bacteria that contribute to antibiotic-associated diarrhea, as well as C-diff-associated diarrhea4.
+For example, Bio-K+ probiotic pills have been shown to effectively fight off the bacteria that contribute to antibiotic-associated diarrhea, as well as C-diff-associated diarrhea4.
 Research has also shown potential for probiotics to have a positive impact on the immune system, whether by creating a stronger gut barrier, increasing beneficial immune cells or even decreasing risk of cold and seasonal flu2,3,5.

 How to choose an effective, science-based probiotic